I Can’t See the Author Dropdown Box in WordPress

 This is what happened to our PublishPress user.
 They only had one user who was in a user role with the ability to write posts.

-Because there is only one possible author for each post, WordPress automatically hides the “Authors” feature.
+Because there is only one possible author for each post, WordPress was automatically hiding the “Authors” feature.
+The only exception to this is if a post author is in a higher level role but has now been moved to the “Subscriber” role.

-Explanation #2.
+Explanation #3.
 You are a Subscriber or Contributor

 The Subscriber and Contributor roles are the lowest two roles in WordPress.
 They have the fewest permissions.
 This post has details on the technical side of user role levels.

+Subscribers can not write or edit any content.
+So they can not even access the “Posts” screen, let alone see the Authors box.
 Contributors can write content, but they only have access to their own Posts.
 They are now allowed to interact with content written by other users.
 So they are also denied access to the Authors box.

-If you want to allow a role like Contributors to see the Authors box, you can give do this by giving them the “Edit Others” permission.
+If you want to allow a role like Contributors to see the Authors box, you can do this by giving them the “Edit Others” permission.
 You can do this with the PublishPress Capabilities plugin.

-Explanation #3.
+Explanation #4.
 Custom post types

 Many custom post types don't have support for authors.
 Here's how to add authors to any custom post type.